|Birth: ||Sep. 26, 1826|

 Founded the Children's Hospital of Philadelphia with Doctors Francis Lewis and R.A.F.
 Penrose.

-First served as Chief Surgeon of the 17th Pennsylvania Volunteer Infantry from April 25.
-1861 to August 2, 1861.
-Then served as a Volunteer surgeon in the American Civil War, in Cape Hatteras, Baton Rouge, New Orleans, Vicksburg, and then home to Philadelphia.
+First served as Chief Surgeon of the 17th Pennsylvania Volunteer Infantry from April 25, 1861 to August 2, 1861.
+He was then commissioned as Major and Surgeon, US Volunteers on September 4, 1861.
+He went on to serve in Cape Hatteras, Baton Rouge, New Orleans, Vicksburg, and then home to Philadelphia.
+He was brevetted Lieutenant Colonel, US Volunteers on August 26, 1865 for "faithful and meritorious services during the war".

 Son of Doctor Franklin Bache.